Geometry of error amplification in solving Prony system with near-colliding nodes

 is of order $\e h^{-2d+1}$.\\ The worst case reconstruction error of the amplitudes,

 is of order $\e h^{-2d+1}$. \\ The worst case reconstruction error of the nodes,

 is of order $\e h^{-2d+2}$.

 We stress that reconstructions $F'$ with reconstruction errors as above cannot occur everywhere: they fall into a small neighborhood of the Prony curve $S_{2d-2}(F)$.
-This fact is used in Section \ref{Sec:how.to.use} to improve the reconstruction accuracy (see item \ref{point.4} below).}
+This fact is used in Section \ref{sec:improving.accuracy} to improve the reconstruction accuracy (see item \ref{point.4} below).}

-Our next result concerns the accuracy of reconstruction of the Prony leaves $S_q(F)$: \item {\it While the point worst case reconstruction error of the signal $F$ is of order $\e h^{-2d+1}$, the curve $S_{2d-2}(F)$ itself can be reconstructed with a better accuracy of order $\e h^{-(2d-2)}$.
-The ``hierarchy of the accuracy rates'' is continued along the chain $S_{2d-1}(F)\subset \ldots \subset S_0(F)$ of the Prony leaves $S_q(F)$: each $S_q(F)$ can be reconstructed with an accuracy of order $\e h^{-q}$.
+Our next result concerns the accuracy of reconstruction of the Prony varieties $S_q(F)$: \item {\it While the point worst case reconstruction error of the signal $F$ is of order $\e h^{-2d+1}$, the curve $S_{2d-2}(F)$ itself can be reconstructed with a better accuracy of order $\e h^{-(2d-2)}$.
+The ``hierarchy of the accuracy rates'' is continued along the chain $S_{2d-1}(F)\subset \ldots \subset S_0(F)$ of the Prony varieties $S_q(F)$: each $S_q(F)$ can be reconstructed with an accuracy of order $\e h^{-q}$.
 See Theorem \ref{thm.prony.reconstruction}.} \footnote{Through this text we assume that the Prony inversion (when possible) is accurate, and that the reconstruction error is caused only by the measurements error.
 Moreover, we will always assume below that all the ``algebraic-geometric'' operations, with the known parameters, are performed accurately.
 Specifically this concerns constructing certain algebraic curves and higher-dimensional varieties.
 Of course, such algorithmic constructions in Computational Algebraic Geometry may present well-known difficulties, but in the present paper we do not touch this topic.}

-We conclude our results with an informal presentation of the following fact: \item {\it If a certain additional a priori information is available on the signal $F$, the reconstruction accuracy can be significantly improved (in some cases) via the following procedure: first we reconstruct the Prony leave $S_q(F)$ for a certain appropriate $q$.
-The accuracy of this reconstruction (of order $\e h^{-q}$) is higher than that of a single point solution}.
-Then we use the additional information available in order to accurately localize the signal $F$ inside the Prony leave $S_q(F)$.
-We demonstrate this procedure via an example in section \ref{Sec:how.to.use}, leaving a detailed presentation to another paper. \end{enumerate}
+Based on the theory developed in sections \ref{Sec:error.set.geometry} and \ref{sec:worst.case.reconstruction.error} we conclude our results with the following fact: \item {\it If a certain additional a priori information is available on the signal $F$, the reconstruction accuracy can be significantly improved via the following procedure: first we reconstruct the Prony variety $S_q(F)$ for a certain appropriate $q$.
+The accuracy of this reconstruction (of order $\e h^{-q}$) is higher than that of a single point solution.
+Then we use the additional information available in order to accurately localize the signal $F$ inside the Prony variety $S_q(F)$.
+In section \ref{sec:improving.accuracy} we demonstrate this procedure and how it can improve the reconstruction accuracy with respect to Prony method.} \end{enumerate}